-If an Event of Default under the Agreement is not remedied, the Holders of at least 50% of the outstanding principal or notional principal amount of any affected Class of Certificates may remove Freddie Mac and nominate a successor to Freddie Mac, except as to its guarantee obligations.
-That nominee will replace Freddie Mac unless Freddie Mac objects within ten days after the nomination.
+If an Event of Default under a Trust Agreement is not remedied, the Holders of at least 50% of the outstanding principal or notional principal amount of any affected Class of Certificates may remove Freddie Mac as Administrator and nominate a successor as to the related trust fund.
+That nominee will replace Freddie Mac as Administrator, unless Freddie Mac objects within ten days after the nomination.
 In that event, either Freddie Mac or anyone who has been a bona fide Holder of an affected Class for at least six months may ask a court to appoint a successor.
-The court may then appoint a successor to Freddie Mac except as to its guarantee obligations.
+The court may then appoint a successor Administrator.
+Any such removal will not affect Freddie Mac's guarantee obligations.